fableh/azubi_train_2018/README.md

 In Detail we split the scenario in the following parts:

-Excercise 1: Create the Device with SAP IoT Service
+Excercise 1: Create the Device with SAP IoT Service, connect the Raspberry PI and send you first data.
 <br><br>
 Excercise 2: Build the Digital Twin with SAP Application Enablement
 <br><br>